-BUSINESS EDUCATION

-Accounting 11, 12

-Business Computer Applications 12

-Entrepreneurship 12

-Marketing & Promotion 11

-Tourism 11, 12

-MUSIC

-Mount Baker provides a well established, dynamic, and rigorous music program.
+BUSINESS EDUCATION Accounting 11, 12 Business Computer Applications 12 Entrepreneurship 12 Marketing & Promotion 11 MUSIC Mount Baker provides a well established, dynamic, and rigorous music program.
 Courses are offered in Concert Band, Jazz Band, Instrumental Music, Concert Choir, Vocal Jazz, and Composition and Production.
 Several courses are offered outside of the regular timetable.
 Attendance at all rehearsals and performances is mandatory.
 The expected home practice time for each course ranges from 1.5 to 3 hours a week.
 Not all courses require previous music experience.

-Music Courses YouTube Link: https://youtu.be/3fDqQ4gGQuY

-Choral Music 11: Concert Choir (MCMCC11) Prerequisite: None, Course Length: All Year (Wednesdays-3:30-5:00 pm) Concert Choir is a course that provides voice instruction and choral ensemble skills to all students, regardless of previous musical experience.
+Choral Music 11: Concert Choir (MCMCC11) \\ Prerequisite: None, Course Length: All Year (Wednesdays-3:30-5:00 pm) Concert Choir is a course that provides voice instruction and choral ensemble skills to all students, regardless of previous musical experience.
 Grade 10, 11, and 12 students form the Mount Baker Concert Choir.
 Elements of the course include: - 1.
 Vocal technique and tone production. - 2.
 Posture, breathing and range development. - 3.
 Ear training, harmony singing and sight singing. - 4.
 Ensemble and solo skill building. - 5.
 Performance of various styles and genres of vocal repertoire. - 6.
 Studio and live recording sessions.